cupliz/medical-calculators/README.md

 Formula based calculators are like point based, they have base data inside `db.json` but you need to have `src/formulas/calculator-id.js` to be loaded dynamically.

+In this file you receive the data from inputs, checkboxes, selects, radio buttons for the calculators of `type` `formula`.

 ## Project notes

 You can check `package.json` file with `scripts` of it.